emyrael/AIXelar/public/aixelar_kb/workflows.md

 # Example Workflows
 # Example Workflows

-Below are real-world workflow examples used to educate customers on what AIXelar can build.
+Below are real-world workflow examples used to educate customers on what Xelar can build.

 ---